Lachlan915/PromoterParllelised/README.md

 ## Hybrid / Most Optimal Version
 In this optimised branch, the following changes were made:

-  - **Sequential.java** was modified to introduce the GeneProcessor class for efficient parallel gene processing.
+  - **Sequential.java** was modified to introduce the *GeneProcessor* class for efficient parallel gene processing.
   - The original **SmithWatermanGotoh** algorithm was retained, as it provided better performance without parallelisation overhead.

+## Optimisation Overview
+  1. **Gene Processing in Sequential.java:** The *GeneProcessor* class was introduced to parallelise the processing of gene files.
+Each file is handled concurrently across multiple CPU cores, significantly reducing the total processing time.
+This modification allowed the program to benefit from parallel execution while avoiding unnecessary overhead.
+  2. **Original SmithWatermanGotoh Algorithm:** After testing, the original sequential Smith-Waterman-Gotoh algorithm was found to be more efficient than its parallelised version due to the reduced overhead associated with thread management and task splitting.

+## Performance Improvement
+With this hybrid approach, the computational time was reduced to around 32 seconds, achieving a speedup of approximately 3.75 times compared to the original sequential implementation.
+This version combines efficient parallel file processing with the optimal use of the original SmithWatermanGotoh algorithm for the best overall performance.